gylim/chainshot-EthBlockExplorer/README.md

 ✅ Polls network for new blocks every 15s and displays it on the home page

+✅ Polls network for average gas price every 15s

+✅ Click onto any block on the home page to view block details

 ✅ Click onto any transaction listed in a block to view its details

 ✅ Switch between Mainnet, Rinkeby and Goerli networks from dropdown menu